build-cpp/cmkr/README.md

 # cmkr

-A CMakeLists.txt generator from TOML.
+cmkr, pronounced "cmaker", is A CMakeLists.txt generator from TOML.
 Still WIP.

 ## Building
 cmkr requires a C++17 compiler, cmake >= 3.14 and git.
 It depends on toml11 by ToruNiina, which is added as a git submodule.